google/zetasql/docs/protocol-buffers.md

 You can check to see if a protocol buffer map field contains a key with the [`PROTO_MAP_CONTAINS_KEY` function][proto-map-contains-key].

-In the following example, the key `B` is not present in a map field called `purchased` in a protocol buffer called `Item`.
+In the following example, the key `B` isn't present in a map field called `purchased` in a protocol buffer called `Item`.

 ```proto